CsatiZoltan/t8code-wiki/Feature---Curved-meshes.md

 `t8code` has the functionality to read in a mesh file along with the CAD file used to generate the mesh.
 With this parallel read-in, we can generate curved adaptive meshes, as we call them.
 The curved adaptive meshes then are refined along the original CAD geometry.
 This is shown in the following figure.

+You will find the code to this example in the `tutorials/feature/t8_features_curved_meshes.cxx` file and it creates the executable `tutorials/feature/t8_features_curved_meshes`.

 ### Requirements

 To use this feature, we have to fulfill some requirements: